To set on fire, or to be set on fire

 “The calls for help went out as we began to burn through our supplies rather quickly.”

-To blush or go red from feelings of shame or embarrassment
+To blush or turn red or pink in color

 “She hid her feelings and tried to make the best of things, and often her face would burn with shame as she sat with those who deemed her good.”